 In its architectural practice, OODA challenges conventional processes to create projects that are highly tailored to context and program, covering a wide range of typologies, from single-family homes to large hotels, institutional buildings, museums and religious spaces, at scales ranging from master plans to interior design.

-OODA’s work process is based on understanding the context of each project, guiding a design journey that begins and ends on-site, combining various references and formal languages.
+OODA’s work process is based on understanding the context of each project, guiding a design journey that begins and ends on-site, and combining various references and formal languages.
 A variety of design research and development techniques are used, ranging from hand drawings to digital 3D models and physical mock-ups, supported by a mock-up workshop equipped with 3D printing and CNC technologies.

 Collaboration is key at OODA.
-Its horizontal structure promotes open communication and joint problem solving, creating a dynamic and collaborative work environment, internationally recognized with several awards and publications.
+Its horizontal structure promotes open communication and joint problem-solving, creating a dynamic and collaborative work environment, internationally recognized with several awards and publications.

 Read more